SkylineCommunications/dataminer-docs/user-guide/Getting_started/Installing_a_DMA/Installing_DM_using_the_DM_Installer.md

    Once the installation is complete, the configuration window will be displayed.

    > [!IMPORTANT]
-   > If you intend to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, skip the configuration below and follow the steps under [Restoring a DataMiner Agent](xref:Restoring_a_DataMiner_Agent).
+   > If you intend to restore a backup coming from another machine because of e.g. a hardware migration or during disaster recovery, skip the configuration below and follow the steps under [Restoring a backup onto the new installed DataMiner](#restoring-a-backup-onto-the-new-installed-dataminer).

 1. Click *Start*.